 Instructions for Authors

-Who Can Submit?: Anyone may submit an original paper to be considered for publication in the International Journal of Educational Methodology (IJEM), provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+Who Can Submit?: Anyone may submit an original paper to be considered for publication in the European Journal of Mathematics and Science Education (EJMSE), provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are limited to two submissions in a period of twelve (12) months.
 Namely, the authors and co-authors cannot submit more than two papers to this journal (including co-authored papers) within this period.
+We don't consider multiple submissions and redundant/overlapping papers.

-Author Responsibilities: For the European Journal of Educational Research (EJMSE), papers should attempt to present research, innovations, theoretical and/or practical insights in relevant current literature and debates.
+Author Responsibilities: For the EJMSE, papers should attempt to present research, innovations, and theoretical and/or practical insights in relevant current literature and debates.
 Submitted manuscripts should only be in English.
 Only the Latin alphabet should be used in the article.

 All submissions should be sent via EJMSE Manuscript Submission System as a Word file with doc or docx extension.

 The recommended word count for submissions is approximately 7000-8000.
 A manuscript should be no more than 10.000 words; this limit includes figures, references, and tables.
 All tables and figures should be inserted into the text.
 Significant feature articles may be somewhat longer than 10,000 words at the discretion of the editors.
 The abstract should be less than 250 words.
-It is not allowed to use abbreviation in the title.
-The proofreading of the paper should be done before the submission professionally.
-The proofreading certificate may be requested by the journal editor.
+Abbreviations are not allowed in the title.
+Proofreading the paper should be done professionally before submission.
+The journal editor may request a proofreading certificate.

-Page style: Articles should be typed in 12-point font on A4 page, paginated and double-spaced.
+Page style: Articles should be typed in 12-point font on an A4 page, paginated, and double-spaced.
 Margins should be set as top & bottom: 2,5 cm and left & right 2,5 cm.
 The title should be followed by an abstract of 150 to 250 words and 3 to 5 keywords.
-Footnotes should be avoided and endnotes kept to a minimum.
+Footnotes should be avoided, and endnotes should be kept to a minimum.
 All pages should be numbered.

-References: Paper format including references should follow American Psychological Association (APA) (7th Edition) style.
-Please see our citation guide (https://www.ejmse.com/citation-guide, see for more examples: https://apastyle.apa.org/style-grammar-guidelines/references/examples).
+References: Paper format, including references, should follow the American Psychological Association (APA) (7th Edition) style.
+Please see our citation guide (https://www.ijem.com/citation-guide, see for more examples: https://apastyle.apa.org/style-grammar-guidelines/references/examples).
 Your reference list should be in English.

-If a source is in another language, write the original title then add its English translation in square brackets as the below example:
+If a source is in another language, write the original title, then add its English translation as in the below example:

 Bussieres, E.-L., St-Germain, A., Dube, M., & Richard, M.-C. (2017).
 Efficacite et efficience des programmes de transition a la vie adulte: Une revue systematique [Effectiveness and efficiency of adult transition programs: A systematic review].
 Canadian Psychology/ Psychologie canadienne, 58(1), 354–365. https://doi.org/10.1037/cap0000104

-Note for this example that Canadian Psychology/Psychologie canadienne is a bilingual journal that is published with a bilingual title; if the journal title were only in French it would not be necessary to translate it in the reference.
+Note, for this example, that Canadian Psychology/ Psychologie canadienne is a bilingual journal that is published with a bilingual title; if the journal title were only in French, it would not be necessary to translate it into the reference.

 If the other language uses a different alphabet from the one you are writing in, transliterate the alphabet into the Roman alphabet.
-If transliteration is not possible or advisable, it is acceptable to reproduce the original alphabet in the paper.
+If transliteration is not possible or advisable, it is acceptable to reproduce the original alphabet on paper.

 Tables and captions to illustrations: Tables must be typed out on the same document.
 Tables and figures should be numbered.
 The approximate position of tables and figures should be indicated in the paper.
 Captions should include keys to symbols.